Undergoing a Delicate Surgery to Become a Father Again

 In 2002, Troy, a business owner and father of four children, felt that his family was complete and he had a vasectomy.
 However, like 5% of United States’ men who undergo a vasectomy, Troy’s life circumstances changed.
 He fell in love, remarried and as the years passed, Troy and his wife, Jessica, wanted to have a baby.
 They began their research to explore options to restore Troy’s fertility.
 Their Internet research gave them a basic understanding of the different procedures and the success rates, ranging from vasectomy reversal to assisted reproductive technologies like IVF (In Vitro Fertilization).
 “After looking at the statistics, I was concerned that my vasectomy reversal might not be successful because 7 years had passed, and the odds seemed against me that I would be able to father a child again,” Troy explains.

 While the couple was doing their Internet research, Troy and Jessica narrowed down the list of urologists they wanted to consult with who specialize in vasectomy reversal.
-In October, 2009, the couple selected Dr. Robert Pugach, Medical Director of Pacific Coast Urology Medical Center, and scheduled a consultation.
+In October, 2009, the couple selected Dr. Robert Pugach, Medical Director of West Coast Urology, and scheduled a consultation.
 Even though Troy and Jessica live in Lancaster they didn’t mind the long drive to Dr. Pugach’s Los Alamitos office.

 While a vasectomy reversal seems to be a rather straightforward procedure, because it just requires suturing the ends of the vas deferens back together again, it’s far more complex than that.
 As Dr. Pugach says, “A vasectomy reversal isn’t as simple as it sounds.”
 The procedure is a 3 to 4 hour delicate surgical procedure that uses precise microsurgical techniques with a special operating room microscope.
 During the operation, the urologic surgeon has to carefully stitch together the cut ends of a patient’s vas deferens.
 “An exact alignment is needed for a successful operation,” says Dr. Pugach.
 “This is difficult because the inside of the vas deferens is very tiny – just one-third of a millimeter in diameter.
 The best way to envision this is to think of putting the ends of 2 paper clips together.
 In that tiny area, up to 24 stitches are required on each side to obtain the most precise alignment possible.”